 Another, perhaps more useful chart to look at is the breakeven inflation rate chart, as it's a measure of how much inflation the market is anticipating.
 This chart visualizes the difference between the 10-year treasury constant maturity bonds and the 10-year treasury inflation-protected bonds.
 In other words, this chart compares the yield on an inflation-protected bond and an unprotected bond, which will give you the breakeven inflation rate.
 Essentially, this is the markets best guess of future inflation over the horizon of the bond (10 years), plus a risk premium to compensate for the uncertainty on future inflation.

-Therefore, the latest value implies what the market is expecting to be, on average, in the next 10 years, as visualized in the chart below:
+Therefore, the latest value implies what the market is expecting to be, on average, in the next 10 years, as visualized in the live chart below:

 Intuitively, it may seem that the breakeven inflation rate is one of the better predictor of inflation, but this is actually not the case as the rate has very little relationship with future realized inflation.
 This rate is therefore more of a measure of today's sentiment, and not one that accurately predicts future inflation.